-To apply for a visa as the child of a student, you must be under the age of 18 on the date of application.
-If you are aged 18 or over, you must have, or have last been granted, permission as the family member of a student or someone applying at the same time for permission as a student and must not be living an independent life.
+To apply for a visa as the child of a Student, you must be under the age of 18 on the date of application.
+If you are aged 18 or over, you must have, or have last been granted, permission as the family member of a Student or someone applying at the same time for permission as a Student and must not be living an independent life.
+You will need to evidence dependence on the parents in this case.